 What is a hiccup, anyway?
 And what’s the deal with that funny noise?
 A hiccup happens when your diaphragm (a muscle that helps you breathe) spasms.
 You suddenly inhale.
 Your vocal cords then slam shut, causing the tell-tale “hic” sound.
 This will happen over and over until your diaphragm cools it.

 Since a hiccup is essentially a spasming diaphragm, irritating the diaphragm is a sure-fire way to start the next round.
-Things like eating too quickly, feeling excited, chewing gum, drinking soda, laughing . . . can set it off.
+Things like eating too quickly, feeling excited, chewing gum, drinking soda, and laughing can set it off.
 The diaphragm is a touchy muscle.
 But what about the times you start hiccupping while quietly sitting, minding your own business?

 The diaphragm doesn’t always act on its own.
 Another player sometimes gets involved—the vagus nerve.
 This nerve sends the brain regular updates on how your organs are doing.
 The problem is that the nerve runs down the back of your throat and past your diaphragm.
 Ah, ha!
 If your throat gets irritated, it can upset the vagus nerve and start the hiccup cycle.

 Other causes may vary.
 Prolonged hiccups, for instance, can indicate an underlying medical condition; and fetal hiccups could help strengthen a baby’s diaphragm.
 You get the idea.
-Instead of worrying about the cause, maybe you should just relax, grab a spoonful of peanut butter (which some people swear makes their hiccups disappear), and hope they’ll go away.
+Instead of worrying about the cause, maybe you should just relax and hope they’ll go away.